mhf93/imgplyr/README.md

 ## Background

-The **Background ▾** dropdown controls what appears behind your images.
+The **BG ▾** dropdown controls what appears behind your images.
 It is divided into three sections.

 > **Compatibility note:** Gradient and image backgrounds are not available when Kuleshov Mode, Two Images Classic, Collage Mode, Screensaver Mode, or XP Trails Mode is active.
-They are also not available while any Effect is enabled.
-Similarly, Effects are disabled while a gradient or image background is active.
+They are also not available while any Effect or Transition is enabled.
+Similarly, Effects and Transitions are disabled while a gradient or image background is active.

 ### Solid Color
 Six preset options plus **Custom…** which opens a colour picker.